druxt/druxt.js/CONTRIBUTING.md

 1. If this a new issue, make sure to open a bug report or feature request.
 2. Fork the repository.
+3. Setup a development environment (see [steps above](#development-environment-setup)).
-3. Make a `feature/#` branch from the `develop` branch.
+4. Make a `feature/#` branch from the `develop` branch.
-4. Make and commit your changes.
+5. Make and commit your changes.
-5. Create a Pull request: https://github.com/druxt/druxt.js/compare
+6. Create a Pull request: https://github.com/druxt/druxt.js/compare

 * * *